Bonaire Sea Turtle

 Regular Updates

-Get a personalised adoption certificate and a lovely turtle video call background.
+A personalised adoption certificate and stylish virtual background.

 Sea turtles are excellent navigators – they often migrate hundreds, even thousands of kilometres between feeding and nesting grounds.
 Male turtles never leave the sea, but females come ashore to lay eggs – amazingly to the same beach where they themselves hatched.